phaneesh/dropwizard-jmxmp/README.md

 # Dropwizard JMXMP Bundle [![Travis build status](https://travis-ci.org/phaneesh/dropwizard-jmxmp.svg?branch=master)](https://travis-ci.org/phaneesh/dropwizard-jmxmp)

-This bundle adds support for jmx over jmxmp which is the only way to make jmx work on marathon This bundle compiles only on Java 17
+This bundle adds support for jmx over jmxmp which is the only way to make jmx work on marathon This bundle compiles only on Java 21 and Dropwizard 5.0.x

 ## Usage
 This makes it possible to use JMX over JMXMP.